 - Infrastructure: Hospital buildings, treatment rooms, dormitories.

-- State of Disrepair: Partially in ruins, some areas still intact.
+- State of disrepair: Partially ruined, some areas still intact.

 - Access: Restricted access, requiring discretion and caution.

-A Railway Vestige The abandoned Saint-Jean-de-Luz station is a fascinating site, witness to the railway history of the region.
+A Railway Relic: The abandoned Saint-Jean-de-Luz station is a fascinating site, a testament to the region's railway history.
 Closed for years, this station offers a nostalgic and melancholic atmosphere.

 Site Features